bobrossrtx/virtcomp/examples/README.md

-# VirtComp Assembly Examples
+# DemiEngine Assembly Examples

-This directory contains working assembly language examples for the VirtComp virtual machine.
+This directory contains working assembly language examples for the DemiEngine virtual machine.
 All examples use the complete instruction set and produce readable output.

 ## Quick Start
-Run any example with: `./bin/virtcomp -A examples/<filename>.asm`
+Run any example with: `./bin/demi-engine -A examples/<filename>.asm`

 ## Examples